(I wanted to title this “The Night We Ate Tacos & Nobody Got Hurt.” Read on to find out why.)

 Family gatherings around life events are often joyous, emotional occasions.
 Wedding preparations take the cake when it comes to lots of Big Feelings.
 Mix the mother of the groom, the father of the bride, siblings, relatives—shirt-tail or otherwise—and there is sure to be no shortage of rough edges on the Big Day.
 Everyone involved has an investment in the couples’ happiness.
-Or at least an opinion, (“They paid HOW much for the honeymoon?!)
+Or at least an opinion, (“They paid HOW much for the honeymoon?!”)

 Pressure for the event to be Pinterest ®perfect is not helped by the fact that those who are invited into the picture are often strangers.
 The bride and groom know and love each of their friends, but rarely do all the friends and relatives know or necessarily love each other.
 Even when they’re in the same family.

-My nephew was married two summers ago.
+My nephew was married six summers ago.
 To celebrate the occasion of her only child, my sister invited my other siblings (there are 5 of us altogether) and respective spouses to stay with her during Wedding Week.
 She has a large home in Southern California and we had all visited one time or another.
 However, there would be at least 8 of us coming and going; this would be one great sleep over.